Hamper DL01-A “Giandujotti chocolates” comprises:

 A symbol of Turin is a must-have in the Croci production: the Giandujotto.

-Croci uses the authentic Sabauda recipe, where the original taste and production process remain unchanged.
+Croci uses theauthentic Sabauda Giandujotti recipe, where the original taste and production process remain unchanged.

-Piedmontese hazelnuts, sugar and cocoa combined together at the correct temperature can restore the true flavour of the Giandujotto, whose uniqueness is maintained through time by its traditional gold aluminium foil wrapping.
+Piedmontese hazelnuts, sugar and cocoa combined together at the correct temperature can restore the true flavour of the Giandujotti chocolates, whose uniqueness is maintained through time by its traditional gold aluminium foil wrapping.

 Net quantity: 750 g

 Ingredients: sugar, Piedmont hazelnuts IGP, cocoa dough, cocoa butter.

 Emulsifier: soy lecithin, natural vanilla flavour.

 Special storage conditions: Store in a fresh and dry place, away from direct light.

 Produced and packaged by: Bruno Croci, Via Principessa Clotilde 6/A 10144 Torino